schuyler-smith/phylosmith/README.md

 Call			 | Use
 ---------------- | ------------------------------------------------
-FastCoOccur      | calculate co-occurrence between taxa find_generalists | filter taxa by proportion of samples seen in find_unique_taxa | find taxa unique to each treatment merge_asvs       | combine ASVs to lowest common biological sequence
+FastCoOccur      | calculate co-occurrence between taxa curate_cooccurrence | subsets the co-occurence table to specific taxa find_generalists | filter taxa by proportion of samples seen in find_unique_taxa | find taxa unique to each treatment merge_asvs       | combine ASVs to lowest common biological sequence